Kitware/vtk-js/Sources/Rendering/Core/Texture/api.md

 Currently only 2D texture maps are supported, even though the data pipeline supports 1,2, and 3D texture coordinates.

-Some renderers such as old OpenGL require that the texture map dimensions are a power of two in each direction.
-If a non-power of two texture map is used, it is automatically resampled to a power of two in one or more directions, at the cost of an expensive computation.
-If the OpenGL implementation is recent enough (OpenGL>=2.0 or extension GL_ARB_texture_non_power_of_two exists) there is no such restriction and no extra computational cost.
+Some systems require that the texture map dimensions are a power of two in each direction.

 ### See Also
-vtkProp vtkRenderer vtkOpenGLTexture
+vtkProp vtkRenderer

 ### Repeat